Catherine Greathead1

 Stella Greathead was born on 8 July 1898 in Georgetown, British Guiana.1,2,3 She was the daughter of Thomas Henry Greathead and Alice Louisa Thalia Gainfort.
 She emigrated in 1920 she left Georgetown, Demerara, British Guiana and arrived on Ellis Island on 18 August 1820.
 She travelled on the ship "Maraval" leaving Georgetown, Demerara, British Guiana.
 The ship's manifest stated she was single and visiting her uncle H F Gainfort # 9597 in Brooklyn together with other relatives.
 She was five foot four inches tall, with fair complexion, brown hair and blue eyes.
 Her occupation was a civil servant.
 Her father was listed as her next of kin living at 111 Commercial Street.
 The visit must have gone well as she stayed and married having her first daughter in December 1921.4

-Huberts niece Stella Greathead arrived for a visit on 18 August 1920 and the visit must have gone well as she stayed, married and had her family in Brooklyn.4 She married Howard Yearwood about 1921.5 In the census of 2 April 1930 in 12 Vanderover Avenue, Howards Beach, Queens, New York, USA, she was listed as the wife of Howard Yearwood.6 She married Tom King.7 She died in January 1978 aged 79 She is buried in the United States.1,3
+Huberts niece Stella Greathead arrived for a visit on 18 August 1920 and the visit must have gone well as she stayed, married and had her family in Brooklyn.4 She married Howard Yearwood on 18 September 1920 in Queens, New York, New Jersey, USA.5,6 In the census of 2 April 1930 in 12 Vanderover Avenue, Howards Beach, Queens, New York, New Jersey, USA, she was listed as the wife of Howard Yearwood.7 She married Tom King.8 In the census of 1 April 1940 in 624 Locust Street, Roselle Park, Union, New Jersey, USA, she was listed as the wife of Tom King.9 Stella died in January 1978 aged 79 She is buried in the United States.1,3

 Children of Stella Greathead and Howard Yearwood